 - whitening strips

 - in-office whitening

-When looking for teeth whitening products, look for ones that have the ADA seal of approval, and ones that contain blue covarine, hydrogen peroxide, and microbeads.
+When looking for teeth whitening products, look for ones that have the ADA seal of acceptance and ones that contain blue covarine and hydrogen peroxide.

-Although these options may not be as effective as some commercial teeth whitening products, they’re more natural and are easy to do.
-Talk to your dentist first to find out if these options are right for you:
+Although these options may not be as effective as some commercial teeth whitening products, they’re more natural and are easy to use.
+Talk with a dentist first to find out if these options are right for you:

-Although charcoal toothpaste is getting a lot of attention and press, it’s not more effective than other toothpastes and at-home whitening products on the market.
+Although charcoal toothpaste is getting a lot of attention and press, it’s not more effective than other toothpaste or at-home whitening products on the market.

 It may help remove surface stains, but the long-term use of this product is still unknown due to limited studies.
-Speak to your dentist about the best whitening option for you.
+Speak with a dentist about the best whitening option for you.